 Angus’ family is musical.
 Everyone has their own instrument and everyone knows how to make music.
 But Angus can only hum along to his family’s playing, and humming isn’t good enough.
 Angus wants to join his family’s orchestra.

 When Angus’ father tells him the family will give him an instrument, he can’t choose until he hears the fiddle at a ceilidh.
 But fiddling is hard; he can’t make the music he wants.
 With patience, practice, and lots of lessons, Angus’ fingers learn how to play, and the music inside him finds a way out.

 Budge Wilson’s story will ring true for every young musician and is a fitting tribute to the music makers of Cape Breton.

-Budge Wilson is the author of the acclaimed book The Leaving, a short story collection chosen by the American Library Association as one of the 75 Best Children’s Books of the last 25 years, winner of the American Library Association… More about Budge Wilson
+Budge Wilson is the author of the acclaimed book The Leaving, a short story collection chosen by the American Library Association as one of the 75 Best Children’s Books of the past twenty-five years, winner of the American Library Association… More about Budge Wilson

 Paperback | $13.95

 Published by Tundra Books Mar 07, 2006| 32 Pages| 10 x 8| 6-9 years| ISBN 9780887767852

 “…a remarkable book in which a supportive family and Cape Breton’s musical heritage help to foster Angus’ growth as an individual.” –Children’s Book News

 “A Canadian picture book with more than regional appeal.” –Booklist

 “…charming picture book…it’s as much an hommage, in words and paintings, to Cape Breton – its seascapes, its landscapes, its musicians and its music.” –The Globe and Mail